neelsmith/cd2md/README.md

+Ryan's parser converts citedown to HTML expecting Chris's CITEKit to resolve Urns.
+It defers resolution of URNs to CITEKit.
+CITEKit supports complex configuration of sources and allows configuration of multiple sources.
+Result is HTML.

+This library converts citedown to pure markdown.
+It directly resolves URNs.
+It allows only a single source for each CITE type.
+Result is pure markdown that can be used with any markdown tool.

 # cd2md #

 A citedown to markdown utility.
 Citedown extends markdown with notation for citation using CITE URNs.
 The cd2md library uses Ryan Baumann's pegdown parser to parse text formatted in citedown, and convert it to conventional markdown that can be used with any markdown tools.